blueswen/spring-boot-observability/readme.md

 ### Logs to Traces

-Get Trace ID pared from log (regex defined in Loki data source), then query in Tempo.
+Get Trace ID from log (regex defined in Loki data source), then query in Tempo.

 ![Logs to Traces](./images/logs-to-traces.png)